iD Mobile review 2021

 iD Mobile was launched by Dixons Carphone in 2014 with a promise to solve common frustrations with other mobile operators by offering cheap, flexible 4G services on the Three network.

 It has since developed a reputation for value and flexibility, offering a range of pay monthly, SIM-only and pay-as-you-go tariffs.
-Powered by the resources and reach of its parent company, iD is now one of the most influential mobile virtual network operators (MVNOs) in the UK, offering a genuine alternative to the big four operators, and services from Sky and Virgin Media.
+Powered by the resources and reach of its parent company, iD is now one of the most influential mobile virtual network operators (MVNOs) in the UK, offering a genuine alternative to the big four operators.
 But is iD Mobile right for you?

 Tariffs and plans

-iD Mobile offers a range of pay monthly, SIM-only and pay-as-you-go plans, so it has the whole of the mobile spectrum (pun intended) covered.
-Data allowances start from as little as 250MB and go up to deals with unlimited data.
-These come with various configurations of minutes and texts.
+iD Mobile offers a range of pay monthly phone deals and well-priced SIM-only plans.
+Data allowances start from 2GB and go up to deals with unlimited data.
+All deals come with unlimited texts and minutes.

 All iD plans come with data rollover, which means that if you have any unused allowance at the end of the month, you can use it in the following month.
 This data is used up first and you have the entire month to consume it all.
 Additionally, you can also set a cap on your monthly spend, so there’s no prospect of bill shock if you go above your allowance.